stackitcloud/terraform-provider-stackit/docs/resources/ske_cluster.md

 - `allowed_cidrs` (List of String) Specify a list of CIDRs to whitelist.
 - `enabled` (Boolean) Is ACL enabled?

+<a id="nestedatt--extensions--application_load_balancer"></a>
+### Nested Schema for `extensions.application_load_balancer`

+Required:

+- `enabled` (Boolean) Enables the application load balancer extension.
+Note: This feature is in private preview.
+Enabling application load balancer extension is only possible for enabled accounts.
+Otherwise the request will be rejected.

 <a id="nestedatt--extensions--argus"></a>